dunchen/dunchen/_posts/2021-6-21-ResIST Layer-Wise Decomposition of ResNets for Distributed Training.md

 **ResIST** provides 3.58x to 3.81x speedup in comparison to local SGD.
 For eight machine experiments, a significant speedup over four machine experiments is not observed due to the minimum depth requirement and a reduction in the number of local iterations to improve training stability.
 We conjecture that for cases with higher communication cost at each synchronization and a similar number of synchronizations, eight worker **ResIST** could lead to more significant speedups in comparison to the four worker case.
+A visualization of the speedup provided by **ResIST** on the CIFAR10 and CIFAR100 datasets is illustrated in Fig. 4.
+From these experiments, it is clear that the communication-efficiency of **ResIST** allows the benefit of more devices to be better realized in the distributed setting.

+{% include image.html url="/images/resist/figure_4.png" description="Figure 4: Both methodologies complete 160 epochs of training.
+Accuracy values are smoothed using a 1-D gaussian filter, and shaded regions represent deviations in accuracy." %}

+### Large-Scale Image Classification
+#### Accuracy.
+The test accuracy of models trained with both **ResIST** and local SGD for different numbers of machines on the ImageNet dataset is listed in Table 4.
+As can be seen, **ResIST achieves comparable test accuracy (<2% difference) to local SGD in all cases where the same number of machines are used.**
+As many current image classification models overfit to the ImageNet test set and cannot generalize well to new data, models trained with both local SGD and **ResIST** are also evaluated on three different Imagenet V2 testing sets.
+As shown in Table 4, **ResIST** consistently achieves comparable test accuracy in comparison to local SGD on these supplemental test sets.

+{% include image.html url="/images/resist/table_4.png" description="Table 4: Performance of baseline models and models trained with ResIST on 1K Imagenet.
+MF stands for test set MatchedFrequency and was sampled to match the MTurk selection frequency distribution of the original ImageNet validation set for each class; T-0.7 stands for test set Threshold0.7 and was built by sampling ten images for each class among the candidates with selection frequency at least 0.7; TI stands for test set TopImages and contains the ten images with highest selection frequency in our candidate pool for each class." %}

+#### Efficiency.
+As shown in Tables 4, **ResIST** significantly accelerates the ImageNet training process.
+However, due to the use of fewer local iterations and the local SGD warm-up phase, the speedup provided by **ResIST** is smaller relative to experiments on small-scale datasets.
+In Table 5, it is shown that **ResIST** can reduce the total communication volume during training, which is an important feature in the implementation of distributed systems with high computational costs.

+{% include image.html url="/images/resist/table_5.png" description="Table 5: Total training time on Imagenet (in hours) of models trained with both local SGD and ResIST using two and four machines to reach a fixed test accuracy." %}